 Chapter 2: Biology -- The Rules for Life

-2.1Hierarchical Rules – Complexity, Wonder, and Life-Force.
+2.1Hierarchical Rules – Complexity, Wonder, and Life-Force

 Rules that govern the physical world are wondrous, complex, and forever beyond our complete comprehension.
-Add to that the mysterious property we recognise as life-force, and the level of complexity increases many-fold.
+Add to that the mysterious property we recognize as life-force, and the level of complexity increases many-fold.
 From the smallest observable subatomic particles, to the outer reaches of the Cosmos, every aspect is controlled by a predetermined, hierarchical set of rules.
 At the lower level, subatomic particles follow their own set of rules which allow them to form atoms of various kinds.
-Another set of rules dictates how atoms might combine to form molecules, possibly of great complexity.
+Another set of rules dictates how atoms might combine to create molecules, possibly of great complexity.
 One of the most intriguing structures to be built from these molecules is DNA, an essential component of all living things.
 And again, DNA chains or chromosomes have a unique set of rules that govern their behaviour.
-Chromosomes exist within cells, and embryonic cells can continually divide to create the various forms of life we recognise.
+Chromosomes exist within cells, and embryonic cells can continually divide to create the many and various forms of life we recognize.

 2.2Dog or Dinosaur?
-Distinction between Properties and Rules.
+Distinction between Properties and Rules

 Every living cell must be driven by a common set of rules.
 It makes no difference if the cell is destined to become a dog or a dinosaur, it must still obey the same rules.
 So, if all cells behave according to the same set of rules, what determines dog or dinosaur?
 The obvious answer must be that a cell also contains its own unique information, which in turn influences outcomes from the generic rules.
-One of the most remarkable features of the life-cycle is the way the mechanics of reproduction allow accumulated relevant life experiences to be passed to future generations.
+A truly remarkable feature of the life-cycle is the mechanism of reproduction that allows accumulated relevant life experiences to be passed to future generations.
 This information is stored in DNA sequences.
 Here we are trying to make the important distinction between Rules that apply equally to all entities of the same type, and Properties or characteristics that only influence outcomes for specific entities.

-2.3Rules and Properties – DNA obeys the Rules and stores Property information.
+2.3Rules and Properties – DNA obeys the Rules and stores Property information

 Every living organism is the product of both the rules that govern life, and many of the properties inherited from the single cell that continually divided to create the organism.
 Any condition or state that makes a particular entity significantly different from its peers, is considered a Property of that entity.
 It is not always easy to distinguish between what might be considered a Rule, and what constitutes a Property.
 Information programmed into DNA chains relates to both individual characteristics and species specifics.
 As an example, consider a frog born with some psychological abnormality that sets him apart from his peers.
 DNA instructions have determined that he was going to grow to be a frog.
 Embedded elsewhere in those instructions could be some indication of psychological problems occurring somewhere along the cell-division process.

-2.4DNA Inheritance and Instinct.
+2.4DNA Inheritance and Instinct

 Over the last 50 years, biologists have cleverly and convincingly shown how characteristics of various species adapt to their circumstances, and pass on the information to benefit future generations.
 The way DNA replicates and stores information is central to the whole mechanism of evolution.
 However, there may be additional ways of passing information from parent to progeny rather than direct inheritance or teaching by example.
 Perhaps we have assumed there can be no information transfer from mother to child at or before birth, just because we have no explanation of how such a process might work.
 Instinct is something that many animals, including humans, appear to possess at birth.
 Is instinct a pattern of behaviour that belongs to a species as a whole, or does it result from collective wisdom passed down from previous generations?
 It is not clear we currently know the answer to that.

-2.5Programmed mortality – How it happens.
+2.5Programmed mortality – How it happens

 To be consistent with the premise that all things ultimately result from immutable rules, we need to identify which rules apply equally to all forms of life.
 One of the most obvious influences on life, is death.
 Even though end-of-life is often a sad experience in the human context, death is an essential part of life.
 The approximate end-game for each individual of a species, is just as carefully orchestrated as the start of life.
 One of the most challenging questions for biological science, is why we age, and what are the mechanisms causing us to wear out.
 Recent biological advances have given some insight into the way DNA chains are continually shortened at each replication ( Telomeres & Immortality ).
 There is some randomness associated with this shortening process, and obviously some lifespans are longer than others.
 There are environmental factors that influence this, but there seems to be an underlying constant built into the genes of every living organism that ultimately dictates a certain natural life-expectancy.
 It is unlikely we will be able to manipulate the rule that drives this shortening process.
 However, what we do have is the ability to medically interfere with the natural telomere mechanism, and thereby potentially influence life-expectancy.

-2.6Programmed mortality – Why it happens.
+2.6Programmed mortality – Why it happens

 So why is programmed mortality important in the survival of the species?
 The obvious answer is that there must be a sustainable balance between the creation of new life, and the phased extinction at the end of each life.
 In addition, there could also be a more subtle explanation for the phenomena.
 A requirement for Evolution, with its dependence on Natural Selection, is that there must be a selection available.
 This selection results from chance mutations that propagate through a species.
 Mutation also occurs as cells replicate within an organism throughout its lifetime.
 This mutation is a double-edged sword, and often produces very undesirable outcomes.
 As a direct consequence of mutation, various forms of cancer can develop as an individual ages.
 With programmed mortality, and less likelihood of participating in procreation late in life, there is a safety mechanism that reduces the risk of genetic flaws flowing through to the next generation.

-2.7Intriguing possibilities related to regeneration.
+2.7Intriguing possibilities related to regeneration

 There is another mechanism capable of keeping the population of specific species within the bounds of sustainability – Regeneration.
 This process is rarely found in either plants or animals.
 Studies of a particular species of jellyfish, Turritopsis Dohrnii, have demonstrated that they have the most amazing ability to return from adulthood to an infant state, under the right conditions ( Turritopsis Dohrnii ).
-However, if regeneration was common throughout all lifeforms, it would seriously impede the evolution process by limiting the cross-pollination of genes.
+However, if regeneration was common throughout all lifeforms, it would seriously impede the evolution process by limiting the cross-pollination of gametes.
 We might interpret the curious behaviour for this particular type of jellyfish as an aberration that is allowed within the rules that govern all life.

 2.8Immutable rules produce widely different results; Are rules for Physics & Life immutable?

-The immutable rules mentioned in the previous chapter, seem to have more relevance to the rules of physics, than to the rules of life.
+The notion of immutable rules mentioned in the previous chapter, seems to have more relevance to the rules of physics, than to the rules of life.
 However, this does beg the question as to whether the rules regarding life might also be immutable.
 The possible outcomes from applying the rules for life seem endless.
 When we apply the rules of physics, it appears as though the results range from a clearly defined set of atomic structures, through to relatively predictable behaviour at a cosmic level.
 What is sometimes obscured in our macro view of the world, is that even the laws-of-physics can produce many different outcomes from the application of a single rule.
 Every rule has an associated probability that a certain outcome will result from certain input conditions.
 When we drill down below the atomic level into the strange realms of quantum mechanics, there is no requirement that any particular particle has to be either black or white – it could in fact be black AND white at the same time.

 2.9In creating a living entity, when do the rules change from 'atomic' rules to rules for life?